rizac/stream2segment/README.md

 # <img align="left" height="30" src="https://www.gfz-potsdam.de/fileadmin/gfz/medien_kommunikation/Infothek/Mediathek/Bilder/GFZ/GFZ_Logo/GFZ-Logo_eng_RGB.svg"> Stream2segment <img align="right" height="50" src="https://www.gfz-potsdam.de/fileadmin/gfz/GFZ_Wortmarke_SVG_klein_en_edit.svg">

-A Python project to download, process and visualize event-based seismic waveform segments, specifically designed to manage big volumes of data.
+A Python library and command line application to download, process and visualize event-based seismic waveform  segments, specifically designed to manage big volumes of data.

-The key aspects with respect to widely-used similar applications is the use of a Relational database management system (RDBMS) to store downloaded data and metadata. **Note** the program supports SQLite and Postgres RDBMS.
-For massive downloads (as a rule of thumb: &ge; 1 million segments) we suggest to use Postgres, and we **strongly** suggest to run the program on computers with at least **16GB** of RAM.
+The key aspects with respect to widely-used similar applications is the use of a Relational database management system (RDBMS) to store downloaded data and metadata.
 The main advantages of this approach are:

 * **Storage efficiency**: no huge amount of files, no complex, virtually unusable directory structures.
 Moreover, a database prevents data and metatada